 This article explores two primary types of big data storage: data lakes and data warehouses.
 We’ll examine the benefits of each, then discuss the key differences between a data lake and a data warehouse, so you can decide on the best approach for your business.
-The general rule of thumb is in their names:

 Let’s get started!

 Before we dive into the topic of a data lakes and warehouses, it’s important to note that neither is classed as a database.
 A database is a collection of structured data and is best utilized for storing and analyzing relatively small data sets.
-There can still be a lot of data (and information) in a database, but nothing on the scale of big data storage solutions.
+There can still be a lot of data (and information) stored in a database, but nothing on the scale of big data storage solutions.

 Enter data lakes and data warehouses.
-Both solutions store a much larger amount of data than a database and both also support overall data mangement — but that’s about where the similarities end.
+Both solutions store a much larger amount of data than a database and both also support overall data management — but that’s about where the similarities end.
 There are fundamental differences between lakes and warehouses, including:

 Let’s look at what each type involves...